-We all have that one thin friend—the one who's never bullied into submission by the bread basket, and when she says "I'll just have a bite," she does just that.
+We all have that one thin friend—the one who's never bullied into submission by the breadbasket, and when she says, "I'll just have a bite," she does just that.
 Is she for real?

 Turns out, research shows that thin people simply don't think about food the same way as—well, the rest of us.
 "Thin people have a relaxed relationship with food," explains David L. Katz, MD, an associate professor adjunct in public health at Yale University.
 "Those who are overweight, however, tend to be preoccupied by it.
 They focus on how much or how often they eat, or attach labels like good and bad to certain foods.
 As a result, mealtime is always on the brain."

 Here, weight loss experts explore the mysterious minds of the "naturally" slim.
-Learn what they do, what they don't, and how you can act the part.
+Learn what they do, what they don't and how you can act the part.

-Secret No.1: They Choose Satisfied Over Stuffed
+Secret #1: They Choose Satisfied Over Stuffed1 of 9

 On a fullness scale of 1 to 10, the slim stop eating at a level of 6 or 7, says Jill Fleming, RD, author of Thin People Don't Clean Their Plates.
 The rest of us may keep going to an 8 or 10.
 Why?
 It may be because you mistakenly equate the sensation of fullness with satisfaction and feel deprived if you stop short, says Fleming.
 Or you may just be used to finishing what's in front of you, regardless of whether you really need it.

 Copy Them: About halfway through your next meal, put your fork down and, using the 1 to 10 scale, rate your level of fullness.
 Do it again when you have about five bites left.
 The goal is to increase your awareness of how satisfied you feel during a meal.
 (Bonus: It also slows down your eating, which allows the sensation of fullness to settle in.)

 Secret #2: They Realize Hunger Isn't An Emergency2 of 9